TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 1. You may not copy, download, distribute (including without limitation, forwarding to others), modify, publish, transmit, display, sell, license, use, reuse or create derivative works of any of the Content or other material displayed on the Sites, including without limitation, any trademark of Toyota or its affiliated companies, for any purpose whatsoever without our written consent and/or the consent of any third party we deem necessary;
 2. You may not access or use any of the Sites in any way that could or is intended to damage or impair the operation of the Sites, or any Content of or material displayed on any of the Sites, or any server or network underlying the Sites, or in any way that interferes with anyone else's use and enjoyment of any of the Sites;
 3. You may not frame or use framing techniques to enclose any part of the Sites without Toyota's prior written consent;
-4. You may not access or use any of the Sites in any way that could or is intend to threaten, defame, abuse, assault, stalk, harass or otherwise violate the rights of any other person or entity, including without limitation, their rights of privacy or publicity;
+4. You may not access or use any of the Sites in any way that could or is intended to threaten, defame, abuse, assault, stalk, harass or otherwise violate the rights of any other person or entity, including without limitation, their rights of privacy or publicity;
 5. You may not "spam" others or "phish" for, collect or store personal information about others;
 6. You may not access or attempt to access any data, information, system or servers on which the Sites are hosted or modify or alter the Sites in any way;
 7. You may not transmit or broadcast any commercial messages, text, photographs, video or audio content to or through any of the Sites. and/or